hazelcast/hazelcast-cpp-client/README.md

 - limiting the number of concurrent operation invocations,
 - periodically making an async backup sync.

 Sometimes, e.g., when your servers are overloaded, you may want to slow down the client operations to the cluster.
-Then the client can be configured to wait until number of outstanding invocations whose reponses are not received to become less than a certain number.
-This is called "Client Backpressure".
+Then the client can be configured to wait until number of outstanding invocations whose responses are not received to become less than a certain number.
+This is called Client Back Pressure.
 By default, the backpressure is disabled.
-There are a few properties which control the backpressure.
-These client configuration properties are:
+There are a few properties which control the back pressure.
+The following are these client configuration properties:

 - `hazelcast.client.max.concurrent.invocations`: The maximum number of concurrent invocations allowed.
 To prevent the system from overloading, you can apply a constraint on the number of concurrent invocations.
-If the maximum number of concurrent invocations has been exceeded and a new invocation comes in, then Hazelcast will throw HazelcastOverloadException.
+If the maximum number of concurrent invocations has been exceeded and a new invocation comes in, then Hazelcast will throw `HazelcastOverloadException`.
 By default this property is configured as INT32_MAX.
-- `hazelcast.client.invocation.backoff.timeout.millis`: Controls the maximum timeout in millis to wait for an invocation space to be available.
+- `hazelcast.client.invocation.backoff.timeout.millis`: Controls the maximum timeout in milliseconds to wait for an invocation space to be available.
 If an invocation can't be made because there are too many pending invocations, then an exponential backoff is done to give the system time to deal with the backlog of invocations.
 This property controls how long an invocation is allowed to wait before getting `HazelcastOverloadException`.
 When set to -1 then `HazelcastOverloadException` is thrown immediately without any waiting.
 This is the default value.

-For details of backpressure, see the [Backpressure section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#back-pressure) in the Hazelcast IMDG Reference Manual.
+For details of backpressure, see the [Back Pressure section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#back-pressure) in the Hazelcast IMDG Reference Manual.

 ## 7.3.4 Client Connection Strategy